ctfs/write-ups-2015/icectf-2015/forensics/mondrian/README.md

 **Points:** 150
 **Description:**

-We found the bizarre <a target='_blank' href='http://web2015.icec.tf/mondrian/'>website</a> with a mysterious video, can you figure this one out for us?
+> We found the bizarre <a target='_blank' href='http://web2015.icec.tf/mondrian/'>website</a> with a mysterious video, can you figure this one out for us?

+**Hint:**

+> The power of one, if fearless and focused, is formidable, but the power of many working together is better. ~ Gloria Macapagal Arroyo 1947

 ## Write-up